-Alternatives to Surgery for Chronic Pain
+Alternatives to Surgery for Chronic Pain in New York, NY

 Chronic pain can significantly impact quality of life.
 When pain is a constant, even daily tasks can feel nearly impossible.
 According to statistics, over 100 million Americans live with some type of chronic pain, making it the leading cause of disability among adults in our country.
 In the USA, chronic pain is one possible side effect affecting between 3 and 6% of hernia surgery patients.
 Some patients have chronic pain before the hernia repair, while some patients did not.
 Sometimes surgery can help patients with chronic pain after hernia repair, but in up to 30% of those patients, even corrective surgery or mesh removal surgery does not alleviate the suffering.
 The more we have dealt with the issue of chronic pain (and the opioid crisis created by pharmaceutical intervention), the more pain specialists realize that chronic pain is intrinsically connected to ways in which the brain processes pain signals from the body.
 We now know that medication cannot and should not be the focal point of treatment for every patient.
 This has led to research into a number of alternative therapies for pain management.